July 7, 2010

 A Curator's Perspective

 Curators enjoy the challenge of deciding what to show from the Morgan's vast holdings.
-They then research the objects and share their knowledge through explanatory labels that convey their beauty, rarity, and importance.
+Once the pieces are chosen, the curators research them and share their knowledge through explanatory labels that convey the objects' beauty, rarity, and importance.

 Fran Barulich, Mary Flagler Cary Curator and Department Head of Music Manuscripts and Printed Music, relates the process of making her selection for the cases: "There are many challenges to selecting items for collection highlights: first, will the item fit in the case?; second, ensuring that new items, in addition to old favorites, are displayed; third, striving for a mix of different types of musical scores—orchestral, vocal, and solo instrumental; and fourth, selecting a page to be displayed that will satisfy the conservation department's concerns and the public's interest.
 The fun part involves learning about the items and their history in order to write an engaging label and placing the items in the case to see if and how it all works together."